nicmunroe/wingtips/wingtips-spring/README.md

 ### Defining a Custom Tagging Strategy

-The `WingtipsSpringUtil` class exposes methods to generate a `RestTemplate` and an `AsyncRestTemplate` that accept an `HttpTagStrategy<HttpRequest, ClientHttpResponse>` as a parameter.
+The `WingtipsSpringUtil` class exposes methods to generate a `RestTemplate` and an `AsyncRestTemplate` that accept an `HttpTagAndSpanNamingStrategy<HttpRequest, ClientHttpResponse>` as a parameter.
-- `public static RestTemplate createTracingEnabledRestTemplate(HttpTagStrategy<HttpRequest, ClientHttpResponse> tagStrategy)`
+- `public static RestTemplate createTracingEnabledRestTemplate(HttpTagAndSpanNamingStrategy<HttpRequest, ClientHttpResponse> tagStrategy)`
-- `public static AsyncRestTemplate createTracingEnabledAsyncRestTemplate(HttpTagStrategy<HttpRequest, ClientHttpResponse> tagStrategy)`
+- `public static AsyncRestTemplate createTracingEnabledAsyncRestTemplate(HttpTagAndSpanNamingStrategy<HttpRequest, ClientHttpResponse> tagStrategy)`

 The tagStrategy provided will be used to append tags for the requests made with the returned rest template.